carylwyatt/dotfiles/README.md

 - once you've installed powerline fonts and symbols, head to preferenes > profiles > text and change font under Font to `source code pro` and Non-ASCII Font to `PowerlineSymbols`

 ## powerline fonts and symbols

+***For whatever reason, great fonts and symbols are automagically included in ubuntu 18.04, so no need to install any of these powerline fonts unless you really want them!
+However, you'll probably want emoji support for your unicorn, so `sudo apt-get install fonts-emojione`***

 Mostly followed these instructions:
 - [How can I install and use powerline plugin](https://askubuntu.com/questions/283908/how-can-i-install-and-use-powerline-plugin)